Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 Consultation $300

 In a one-hour consultation, we talk about your concerns and develop a plan to help you reach your goals, or it can be a one-time session to address a limited concern.
 A consult can be helpful if you are not certain if you need a formal assessment, or if you want to see if counseling or assessment with me is a good fit.
 There are multiple types of assessments and therapies, and I will be able to advise you if a referral to another professional or service is needed (occupational therapy, speech and language therapy, IEP or 504 Plan through the school district, tutoring, educational therapists, job coaches, psychiatry).
 Navigating these "systems" can be confusing, and together we can develop a road map.
 There IS such a thing as "too much therapy," and families do not have unlimited time and resources, so I can help you prioritize services.
 I provide referrals if you or I decide that another professional will be better able to support your needs.
-If you desire follow-up consultation or therapy, fees are $160 for 50 minute sessions, and $175 for 60 minute sessions.
+If you desire follow-up consultation or therapy, fees are $180 for a 45- to 50-minute session, and $225 for a 60-minute session.

 Therapy, College and Career Counseling, Life Transitions